khalyomede/gridsome-plugin-htaccess/README.md

   - **customHeaders**: `CustomHeaders` A set of key-value pairs to add custom headers to each responses.
 [Headers Apache documentation](https://httpd.apache.org/docs/current/en/mod/mod_headers.html).
   - **disableDirectoryIndex**: `Boolean` If set to true, will add a rule to disable the directory index.
 [Directory index Apache documentation](https://httpd.apache.org/docs/2.4/en/mod/mod_dir.html#directoryindex).
   - **disableServerSignature**: `Boolean` If set to true, will add a rule to prevent sending the server signature in each responses.
 [Server signature Apache documentation](https://httpd.apache.org/docs/2.4/en/mod/core.html#serversignature).
-  - **featurePolicy**: `FeaturePolicy` A set of key-value paris holding your feature policies.
+  - **featurePolicy**: `FeaturePolicy` A set of key-value pairs holding your feature policies.
 [Feature-Policy MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy).
   - **forceHttps**: `Boolean` If set to true, will add a rule to force your users' browser to go to the HTTPS version of your web app.
   - **notCachedFiles**: `Array<string>` A list of file paths that you want to prevent from being cached by your users' browser.
   - **pingable**: `Boolean` If set to true, will add a rule to prevent to ping your domain.